-This document is to supplement the University's Title IX Compliance and Resolution Regulation and the University's Regulation on Reports of Misconduct Arising from Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence and is in compliance with the Violence Against Women Amendments to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
+This document is to supplement the University's Title IX Compliance and Resolution Regulation and the University Regulation on Reports of Probibited Interpersonal Violence and Related Misconduct and is in compliance with the Violence Against Women Amendments to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
 This information is provided to inform individuals about their rights and options regarding the Regulation and resources available through both the University and the Greenville community.